KennionBYUCS/startup/README.md

 - **Database** - The highest accuracy scores for a player are stored across the selection and drawing pages.
 Login data is also cached in local storage.
 - **WebSocket** - I used the setInterval function on the global scoreboard to simulate random high score messages from a variety of users.
 The scoreboard is sorted and shows at maximum 12 entries.
 - **Application logic** - Forms will not be submitted when filled with invalid input.
 Accuracy for user-drawn shapes is calculated by comparing the average radius of the user-drawn shape to a circle of the same radius, which is displayed on the screen after the shape has been drawn.

+### Service deliverable

+For this deliverable I added backend endpoints that manages the personal scoreboard for the user using Express and Node.js.

+- **Node.js/Express HTTP service** - A simple Express server runs five API endpoints used for managing score and shape data across the select and draw pages.
+- **Static middleware for frontend** - Public-facing code migrated to a public folder and served up using Express.
+- **Calls to third-party endpoints** - A quote is displayed under the main website title on the welcome page.
+Quote is retrieved using fetch.
+- **Backend service endpoints** - Shape retrieval and update endpoints.
+Personal scoreboard retrieval and update endpoints.
+Temporary logout endpoint that clears the scoreboard when a user leaves the select and draw pages.
+- **Frontend calls service endpoints** - Backend endpoints are asynchronously called using the fetch function.